feagi/feagi/README.md

 ## Citation

-If you use MuJoCo for published research, please cite:
+If you use FEAGI for published research, please cite:

 ```
 @ARTICLE{9034490,